Harvard Heights, Los Angeles: History

 once grand neighborhood that was in danger of falling apart. ...
 The overall population was old and largely African American as whites migrated to the suburbs, the freeway bisected the neighborhood, and most of the homes had been converted into apartments. ... [but the] neighborhood's long-anticipated renaissance took place in the late '90s.
 As Los Angeles commutes got longer and longer, white-collar professionals began moving back into the city.

 Harvard Heights has been called a "preservationist's dream come true," a neighborhood characterized by the Craftsman houses built on the heights southwest of downtown, primarily between 1902 and 1910.
 Today, Harvard Heights boasts the only remaining Greene and Greene home in Los Angeles, "as well as homes built by the Heinemann brothers, Hunt and Eager, and especially architect Frank M. Tyler."

 According to a 2005 Los Angeles Times headline, Harvard Heights was "a stately turn-of-the-century neighborhood that has been undergoing a restoration boom after decades of hard times.
 [The] [e]xquisite woodwork, high ceilings, formal dining rooms, cozy inglenooks and stained-glass windows are some of the features that attract residents to [the] spacious two-story homes" found in the area."

 In 2005 it was said that "Although prices are rising steadily, Harvard Heights remains an affordable choice for people interested in large historic homes.
 Two-story homes here are a relative bargain when the square footage and features are compared with similarly priced structures in other neighborhoods."

 Exquisite woodwork, high ceilings, formal dining rooms, cozy inglenooks and stained-glass windows are some of the features that attract residents to these spacious two-story homes.
 For those who work downtown, the area's proximity to the city and the Santa Monica Freeway make it an easy commute.

 The architecture of the neighborhood has also made the area a favorite for film and television location scouts.

 Geography

-According to the Los Angeles Times, Harvard Heights is bounded by Pico Boulevard on the north, Washington Boulevard on the south, Normandie Avenue on the east and Western Avenue on the west.
+According to the Los Angeles Times, Harvard Heights is located in the West Adams district and is bounded by Pico Boulevard on the north, Washington Boulevard on the south, Normandie Avenue on the east and Western Avenue on the west.
 It is bordered by Angelus Vista on the west, West Adams Heights on the south and the Byzantine-Latino Quarter is on the north.

 Historic Preservation Overlay Zone

 The Harvard Heights Historic Preservation Zone was adopted in 2000.
-It encompasses 34 blocks comprised predominantly of single-family residences, some multiple-family residences, as well as commercial properties.
+It encompasses 34 blocks composed predominantly of single-family residences, some multiple-family residences, as well as commercial properties.
 The designated historic zone lies between Pico Boulevard on the north, Santa Monica Freeway to the south, Normandie Avenue on the east and Western Avenue on the west.
 The HPOZ includes both the neighborhood of Harvard Heights to the north of Washington Boulevard and the neighborhood of West Adams Heights to the south.